jvieira9/installer-scripts/README.md

 # Installer Scripts

-This repository contains two bash scripts designed to automate some installation processes.
-The scripts are recommended to be used by developers.
+This repository contains two Bash scripts designed to automate software and extension installation processes for developers.

 ## Author